-Pumpkins!
-Just the word brings to mind all kinds of fun fall memories, from trips to the pumpkin patch to pick a few of your own to making pie with your grandma.
-Pumpkins are an iconic fruit—yep, fruit—of fall, and pumpkin pie will forever be the favorite pumpkin recipe in the U.S., but don’t stop there.
-This healthy fruit is full of fiber and vitamin A, so why not enjoy it in as many dishes as possible?
+Pumpkins.
+Just the word brings to mind fun fall memories, including trips to the pumpkin patch and making pie with grandma.
+Pumpkins are an iconic fruit—yep, fruit—of fall, and pumpkin pie is still the favorite pumpkin recipe in the U.S. This healthy fruit is full of fiber and vitamin A, so why not enjoy it in as many dishes as possible?
 Pumpkin is excellent in curries and chili-like soups, as well as in pasta sauce and ice cream.
 The pumpkin possibilities are endless.
 Here are a few recipes to get you thinking out of the box.

 1. Homemade Pumpkin Purée in the Slow Cooker

 Homemade pumpkin purée is sweet, fresh and moist, not to mention much cheaper to make yourself than buying canned pumpkin from the store.
 Using the slow cooker to make pumpkin purée makes the process easy, and sugar, pie or sweet pumpkins, which normally weigh 3 to 5 pounds, fit perfectly inside.